oracle/odpi/README.md

 Oracle client libraries are available in the free [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/index.html).
 The "Basic" or "Basic Light" package is required at runtime.
-Client libraries are also available in any Oracle Database installation or Oracle full client installation.
+Client libraries are also available in any Oracle Database installation or full Oracle Client installation.

 ODPI-C has been tested on Linux, Windows and macOS.
 Other platforms should